MBCProject/mbc-markdown/yfaq/README.md

 The MBC will evolve to better support the malware analysis community.
 If you have a suggestion for a new behavior (or any content change), please open an [issue](https://github.com/MBCProject/mbc-markdown/issues) on GitHub.

+## <a name="content"></a>Content ##

+### How were MBC behaviors identified? ###

+As discussed [below](#maec), many MBC behaviors stemmed from MAEC and EMA.
+Mapping [capa rules](https://github.com/fireeye/capa-rules) to MBC was another avenue for defining behaviors (especially MBC's micro-behaviors).
+We also identified MBC behaviors by studying publicly available analysis reports and output of automated analysis engines (some of which map behavior indicators to ATT&CK).
+Such resources enabled identification of MBC-enhanced ATT&CK techniques, as well as the definition of new behaviors for results that could not be mapped to ATT&CK.

+### Does MBC have version control? ###

+There was no version control when MBC v1.0 was released at the end of January 2020.
+However, further changes have been tracked:

+* MBC v2.0 was released in September 2020 and includes micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/resources/updates/updates-july-2020/index.html).
+* MBC v2.1 was released in February 2021 and includes additional micro-behaviors and behavior methods.
+* MBC v2.2 was released in February 2022 and includes additional micro-behaviors and behavior methods.
+Added code snippets to certain methods.
+* MBC v2.3 was released in September 2022 and aligns with ATT&CK v11 and includes an updated malware corpus.

+### What are code snippets? ###

+A code snippet illustrates a behavior or method implementation.
+See [Anti-Behavioral Analysis::Sandbox Detection::Product Key/ID Testing](https://github.com/MBCProject/mbc-markdown/blob/main/anti-behavioral-analysis/sandbox-detection.md#b0007005-snippet) for an example snippet.

+### Some MBC behaviors seem to be characteristics of code, not actual behaviors (e.g., [Executable Code Optimization](../anti-static-analysis/executable-code-optimization.md)).
+Why are they captured and why are they called behaviors? ###

+MBC captures traits of malware that are evident through code analysis to support malware analysis use cases.
+For example, capturing a characteristic such as Executable Code Optimization supports use cases such as attribution and detection by indicating that optimization has been used to make the code harder to analyze.
+Such "characteristics" are captured as "behaviors" to simplify MBC's structure; however, their descriptions identify them as "characteristics."

+Characteristics are evident by looking at the code and may not relate to specific code snippets.
+For example, a high-level look at a malware instance can reveal it is encrypted ([Obfuscated Files or Information](../defense-evasion/obfuscated-files-or-information.md) ).

+Observables that do not reflect on the malware's *code* are not captured in MBC; for example, strings and data in the code are not captured in MBC.

+### Do malware behaviors and adversary behaviors overlap? ###

+Malware behaviors and adversary behaviors can overlap because adversaries sometimes use malware to achieve their goals.
+However, MBC only captures behaviors associated with malware *code*.
+In other words, MBC behaviors are identified through analysis of a malware sample's binary code or by observing the malware on a network (or in a disassembler), whereas adversary behaviors may be derived from a variety of indicators on a system or network.

+### Why don't MBC behavior names always match ATT&CK technique names? ###

+MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names (although they usually do).

+### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###

+Yes.
+Sometimes an ATT&CK technique does not provide enough granularity for malware analysis-oriented use cases; therefore, multiple, more granular MBC behaviors may link to the same ATT&CK technique.

+For example, MBC defines separate behaviors for detecting sandboxes ([Sandbox Detection](../anti-behavioral-analysis/sandbox-detection.md)) and virtual machines ([Virtual Machine Detection](../anti-behavioral-analysis/virtual-machine-detection.md)).
+When ATT&CK was updated to include the  [Virtualization/Sandbox Evasion](https://attack.mitre.org/techniques/T1497/) technique, which includes detection of virtualization and sandboxes (although not obstruction in the sense of MBC's Dynamic Analysis Evasion behavior), the MBC behaviors were not combined.
+Rather, both were updated to show a relationship to the new ATT&CK technique.

+### Are all behaviors for a malware sample captured in an MBC corpus entry? ###

+A behavior is listed for an sample in the MBC corpus only if an associated analysis report contains a narrative for the behavior or if the behavior is identified by an automated tool.
+For automated tools, the description is taken from the rule name (e.g., "initialize Winsock library" --> "Shamoon initializes a Winsock library").

+While under development, a corpus example may contain a limited number of behaviors (e.g., behaviors of particular interest may be added first).

+### Are all known IoCs captured in a corpus entry? ###

+Corpus entries include some but not all indicators of compromise (IoCs) due to space considerations.

+## <a name="stix"></a>MBC and STIX ##

+### How are MBC behaviors captured in STIX 2? ###
+MBC content is available in STIX 2.1 format.
+See the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository for details.
+The [usage document](https://github.com/MBCProject/mbc-stix2/blob/master/USAGE.md) gives details of how behaviors are captured with STIX 2 objects.

+### Why was MBC's STIX representation updated? ###
+The previous STIX 2.1 representation was valid, but it didn't take advantage of the STIX 2.1 Extension Definition Object.
+MBC users said they found the MBC representation (and ATT&CK) kludgy, so we defined new SDOs and extended the STIX Malware Object in a [malware behavior extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications).

+### How are malware corpus examples captured in STIX? ###

+Corpus examples are captured using the Malware SDO.
+Three new properties are defined in the STIX 2.1 Malware Behavior extension:

+* **obj_defn** (required) provides a reference to the malware that includes the MBC ID.
+* **year** (optional) denotes the year the malware was first seen.
+* **platforms** (optional) denotes the operating system affected by the malware.

 ## <a name="tools"></a>Malware Analysis Tools ##
+MBC is used in the following malware analysis tools.

 ### capa ###